 Here are just a few of the many things a QA team can do with an automation strategy in place:

 • Focus on what matters the most.
-Even for a long-term and large-scale project, automating every single manual test is not only unneeded, but also impractical and excessive.
+Even for a long-term and large-scale project, automating every single manual test is not only unnecessary, but also impractical and excessive.
 Taking the time to set the focus for an automation project helps minimize unnecessary resource spending and direct the team’s efforts to where they’re needed.

 • Ensure the anticipated result.
 A well-designed strategy will serve as an automation testing roadmap with a clear representation of the starting point, the end goal, and the milestones that need to be passed on the road to completion.
 That way, the team will be able to plan their work better, not miss anything important, and get the desired outcome.